sirn-se/websocket-php/docs/Server.md

 // Stop server - When called, server will no longer listen to incoming messages but will not disconnect clients
 $server->stop();

-// Orderly shutdown server - Will initate close procedure on all connected clients and stop running when all are disconnected
+// Orderly shutdown server - Will initiate close procedure on all connected clients and stop running when all are disconnected
 $server->shutdown();

 // Disconnect server - Server will immediately stop and disconnect all clients without normal close procedure